project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 ## Flashing and debugging

-To flash the application to the device, use the west tool and run the following commands, with the *example-dir* directory name updated for your configuration:
+To flash the application to the device, use the west tool and run the following command from the example directory:

-        $ cd example-dir
         $ west flash

 If you have multiple nRF52840 DK boards connected, west will prompt you to pick the correct one.

-To debug the application on target, run the following commands:
+To debug the application on target, run the following command from the example directory:

-        $ cd example-dir
         $ west debug

 <hr>